 - Tax benefits for both employees and the company.

-As the issues of the COVID-19 pandemic are felt across the economy, many companies are considering to utilise Employee Equity Plans in lieu of salary payments, allowing employee retention and an immediate reduction of the financial impact on their business.
+Whenever issues of a potential recession are being felt across the economy, many companies should consider utilising Employee Equity Plans, such as employee stock options, in lieu of salary payments, allowing employee retention and an immediate reduction of the financial impact on their business.

-3 tips to consider when introducing employee equity in lieu of salary payments:
+Here are 3 tips from BoardRoom to consider when introducing employee equity in lieu of salary payments:

 - Issue the same amount of equity as the employee has forfeited in salary payments;